odicforcesounds/The-Challenge/docs/README.md

             1. [Criticasempiedade](https://criticasempiedade.blogspot.com/)
             2. [MacacoPreguiçoso](https://macacopreguicoso.blogspot.com/)
     - wiki.odicforcesonds.com (mkdocs github default template)
-        - I can improve this content using **Hexo**
+        - Monkey can improve this content using **Hexo**
-3. I. need several versions of the same website?
+3. Monkey need several versions of the same website?
     - Maybe not... while I like to static version
-4. My English is not so good, then maybe I should translate all to Portuguese.
+4. Monkey English is not so good, then maybe Monkey should translate all to Portuguese.
 Therefor text content become better.
 5. [Youtube](./yt/README.md)  content must be extracted and included in site.
 New domain? ???.odicforcesounds.com .. if website content is in Portuguese, then videos can be included in art.domain (static)
 6. The propose of using Angular was to learn JavaScript.
-I didn't learn any JavaScript but how to include pages in routes.
-I should improve v.domain, while I can try to build a purejs from scratch.
+Monkey didn't learn any JavaScript but how to include pages in routes.
+Monkey should improve v.domain, while Monkey can try to build a pure vanilla-javascript from scratch.
+    - Monkey knows the God of Web [Mr.JSON](https://odicforcesounds.bandcamp.com/track/mr-json)
     - Extract Youtube Videos IDs (from playlist - organized)
     - Extract Bandcamp Music Tracks IDs (from each album)
     - Images can have their own repository or elsewhere..